 America’s Health Rankings® Intern, Arundel Metrics, Inc.

-We currently have an opening for a paid ($17.50/hr) intern starting summer 2018 for 10 to 20 hrs/week.
+We currently have an opening for a paid ($17.50/hr) intern for 15 to 20 hrs/week.
 The primary responsibility is conducting literature reviews on various public health topics and summarizing the literature review findings in one-to-two page public health impact statements.

 Conduct literature reviews and write public health impact statements on various health topics